ahwayakchih/node-pdf-print-server/README.md

 It also depends on Chrome or Chromium browser.
 If you do not want to install additional Chrome with this module, make sure that there is a `CHROME_BIN` environmental variable set, pointing to browser executable.

-You can also run it using Docker or Podman, in which case no installation will be necessary.
+You can also run it using Docker or Podman, in which case no installation will be necessary (skip the "Installation" step).

 ## Installation